 DRI is pioneering an exciting and unique approach to the science of snow.
-The Stories in the Snow project engages students as "citizen scientists" in real data collection and research throughout the Lake Tahoe/Truckee Basin region of the Sierra Nevada.
+The Stories in the Snow project engages community members as "citizen scientists" in real data collection and research throughout the Sierra Nevada.

 Project Vision and Goals

-Our vision: Students become citizen scientists as they collect important snow science data in real-time.
+Our vision: Community members become citizen scientists as they collect important snow science data in real-time.

-- To engage students in the Tahoe Basin in inquiry-based learning on the basics of climate science and snow science
+- To engage citizen scientists in the Sierra Nevada in inquiry-based learning on the basics of climate science and snow science

 - To employ an innovative approach to citizen science for STEM education